inkline/inkline/packages/inkline.io/pages/docs/components/breadcrumb.md

 ## Indicate the current page’s location depth using a navigation list that automatically adds separators using CSS.{.lead}

 ### Examples
 Separators are automatically added in CSS through `::before` and `content`.
-You can change the separator by changing the `--breadcrumb-separator` stylus variable.
+You can change the separator by changing the `$breadcrumb-separator` Sass variable.

 <i-code-preview title="Breadcrumbs Example" link="https://github.com/inkline/inkline/tree/master/src/components/Breadcrumb">